Why is a Celebrant so important?

 Do we have to attend a pre-marital course?

-No, this is not a legal requirement, however I will provide with the Happily Ever… Before and After pamphlet, and information on some local Relationship Services and family/couples counseling options that you can choose to engage with if you wish.
+No, this is not a legal requirement, however I will provide with the Happily Ever… Before and After pamphlet, and information on some local Relationship Services and family/couples counselling options that you can choose to engage with if you wish.

 How long does a marriage ceremony go for?